 - 7.1 The Internal Audit Section operates within an organisational framework that preserves the independence and objectivity of the assurance function and ensures that Internal Audit activity is free from interference in determining the scope of internal auditing, performing work and communicating results.
-The framework allows the CIA direct access to and the freedom to report unedited, as deemed appropriate, to the Audit Committee, the Chief Executive, Section 151 Officer, Monitoring Officer, External Audit and the Corporate Leadership Team. - 7.2 The CIA has line management responsibility for the Insurance function, Corporate Investigations team, stage 2 corporate complaints and Risk Management.
+The framework allows the CIA direct access to and the freedom to report unedited, as deemed appropriate, to the Audit Committee, the Chief Executive, Section 151 Officer, Monitoring Officer, External Audit and the Corporate Leadership Team. - 7.2 The CIA has line management responsibility for the Insurance function and the Corporate Investigations team as well as the Internal Audit function.
 The CIA is also an authoriser for payments from the Councils bank accounts.
 Other officers within Financial Services also have this responsibility, and the CIA is used as the approver of last resort if others are absent.
+The CIA is a Director on the board of Peterborough Ltd, a wholly owned company of the council.
 Prior to undertaking any additional management responsibility, the CIA will consider and discuss with senior management any potential conflicts that may be evident and the appropriateness of undertaking the additional roles.
-Any reviews within these activity areas will be kept separate and reviewed independently of the CIA.
-In such circumstances the Group Auditor will report directly to the Corporate Director of Resources. - 7.3 The remaining Internal Auditors have no operational responsibilities or authority over any of the activities that they are required to review.
+Any reviews within these activity areas will either be reviewed independently from the CIA (in such circumstances the Group Auditor will report directly to the Executive Director of Resources and s.151 Officer), or will be conducted by an external supplier of Internal Audit Services. - 7.3 The remaining Internal Auditors have no operational responsibilities or authority over any of the activities that they are required to review.
 As a consequence, they do not develop procedures, install systems, prepare records, or engage in any other activity, which would impair their judgement.
 In addition, Internal Auditors will not assess specific operations for which they were previously responsible, and objectivity is presumed to be impaired if an Internal Auditor provides assurance services for an activity for which they had responsibility within the previous 12 months.
 Internal Auditors may however provide consulting services relating to operations over which they had previous responsibility. - 7.4 The CIA will confirm to the Audit Committee, at least annually, the organisational independence of the Internal Audit activity.
-The Internal Audit Team complete an annual declaration of interests that highlights any potential conflicts which may affect the ability to undertake an individual assignment.
+The Internal Audit Team complete an annual declaration of interests that highlights any potential conflicts which may affect the ability to undertake an

+- individual assignment.
 Additionally, the internal audit brief requires a declaration to be made prior to the start of an assignment.
 Where conflicts are evident an alternative team member will be assigned the audit review. - 7.5 Where internal audit services are provided to external organisations on a commercial basis the nature of the work undertaken, and resultant outputs, will not be shared with PCC.